Testing antimicrobial effects of tea tree oil using S. cerevisiae and bread mold

-Tea tree oil (TTO) is a naturally occurring chemical found extracted from the leaves of a tree called narrow-leaved paperbark.
-It is well known as an antiseptic, however, its potential as a natural household cleaning agent has not been thoroughly examined yet.
-We were interested in examining the anti-fungal properties of TTO, especially on common bread mould, spores of which are common to households.
+Tea tree oil (TTO) is a naturally-occurring chemical extracted from the leaves of the narrow-leaved paperbark tree.
+It is well known as an antiseptic, but its potential as a natural household cleaning agent has not been thoroughly examined.
+We were interested in examining the anti-fungal properties of TTO, especially on common bread mold, spores of which are common to households.
 This study used fresh-baked white bread as media to observe the effects of TTO at 0.06% and 0.24% concentrations on mold spore formation and 0.25% TTO on yeast fermentation.
-It was concluded that TTO can inhibit mold growth at the lowest of 0.06% but did not reduce (p=0.07) yeast CO2 production at 0.25% concentration.
-The data highlights the efficacy of TTO against household mould and based on our yeast results is potentially not toxic at low concentrations, but more studies are required with a variety of mould species and concentrations to better understand the use of TTO as a cleaning agent.
+It was concluded that TTO can inhibit mold growth at 0.06% concentration but did not reduce (p=0.07) yeast CO₂ production even at 0.25% concentration.
+The data highlights the efficacy of TTO against household mold and, based on our yeast results, is potentially non-toxic at low concentrations.
+More studies are required with a variety of mold species and concentrations of TTO to better understand its use as a cleaning agent.

 Published